-Change in accounting policy With effect from 01 July 2022, the Group changed its accounting policy for Property, plant and equipment from Cost to Revaluation.
-The
+Change in accounting policy With effect from 01 July 2022, the Group changed its accounting policy for Property, Plant and Equipment from Cost Method to Revaluation Method.
+The revaluation was performed as at the beginning of the financial year.

 The revalued amounts were based on a valuation exercise performed by Integrated Properties, an independent accredited valuer.
 Integrated properties has experience in valuing assets of the Group's nature.
 A valuation model in accordance with that recommended by the International Valuation Standards Committee has been applied.